JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 # The DataFrame Type

-While `DataVector`'s are a very powerful tool for dealing with missing data, they only bring us part of the way towards representing real-world data in Julia.
+While `DataVector` are a very powerful tool for dealing with missing data, they only bring us part of the way towards representing real-world data in Julia.
 The final missing data structure is a tabular data structure of the sort used in relational databases and spreadsheet software.

 To represent these kinds of tabular data sets, the DataFrames package provides the `DataFrame` type.
 The `DataFrame` type is a new Julian composite type with just two fields:

 * `columns`: A Julia `Vector{Any}`, each element of which will be a single column of the tabular data.
 The typical column is of type `DataVector{T}`, but this is not strictly required.
 * `colindex`: An `Index` object that allows one to access entries in the columns using both numeric indexing (like a standard Julian `Array`) or key-valued indexing (like a standard Julian `Dict`).
-The details of the `Index` type will be described later; for now, we just note that an `Index` can easily be constructed from any array of `ByteString`'s.
+The details of the `Index` type will be described later; for now, we just note that an `Index` can easily be constructed from any array of `ByteString`.
 This array is assumed to specify the names of the columns.
 For example, you might create an index as follows: `Index(["ColumnA", "ColumnB"])`.

 In the future, we hope that there will be many different types of `DataFrame`-like constructs.
 But all objects that behave like a `DataFrame` will behave according to the following rules that are enforced by an `AbstractDataFrame` protocol:

 * A DataFrame-like object is a table with `M` rows and `N` columns.
 * Every column of a DataFrame-like object has its own type.
-This heterogeneity of types is the reason that a DataFrame cannot simply be represented using a matrix of `DataVector`'s.
+This heterogeneity of types is the reason that a DataFrame cannot simply be represented using a matrix of `DataVector`.
 * Each columns of a DataFrame-like object is guaranteed to have length `M`.
 * Each columns of a DataFrame-like object is guaranteed to be capable of storing an `NA` value if one is ever inserted.
-NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVector`'s or whether the columns should only be converted to `DataVector`'s if an `NA` is introduced by an assignment operation._
+NB: _There is ongoing debate about whether the columns of a DataFrame should always be `DataVector` or whether the columns should only be converted to `DataVector` if an `NA` is introduced by an assignment operation._

 # Constructing DataFrame's